 I am calling to schedule an appointment.

-When you respond with anything similar to what I just shared above, you will immediately be letting the person you are talking to that you are a salesperson trying to sell something and that will usually lead to the call being brought quickly to an end.
+When you respond with anything similar to what I just shared above, you immediately let the person you are talking to know that you are a salesperson trying to sell something, and that will usually lead to the call being quickly ended.

 Now we don’t want you to lie or mislead the prospect or gatekeeper with your answer.
 But one nice little trick here is to answer them with your value proposition by saying something like this: